Malham Tarn: History

 There has been human activity at Malham Tarn dating back to the Mesolithic era when the shores of the lake were used for camping during hunting trips for deer and wild cattle.
 During the Bronze and Iron Ages, the surrounding area was settled by farmers who used the land for grazing.
 Following the Roman conquest of Britain the upland areas were not seen as attractive and the only Roman presence in the area was a marching camp on Malham Moor.
 During the Medieval period the lands were owned by the Monasteries, and their use for grazing continued.
 A survey undertaken in 1539 at the time of the dissolution of Fountains Abbey makes note of a farmstead on the northern shore of the lake.

 Following the dissolution of the monasteries, the estates of Malham Moor then changed hands several times until they were eventually acquired by Thomas Lister—later to become the first Lord Ribblesdale—in the mid- to late-18th century.
 Lister then built a hunting lodge on the site of the old farm in the 1780s.
 The estate was then sold to businessman James Morrison in 1852.
 Following Morrison's death the estates were inherited by his son, Walter, in 1857.
 While visiting Walter Morrison in 1858, author Charles Kingsley was inspired to write the Victorian era novel The Water-Babies, A Fairy Tale for a Land Baby.
 Walter Morrison died in 1921 and the estate subsequently changed hands a number of times before being broken up.
 The house and the lake were eventually bought by Walter Morrison's great-niece, Mrs Hutton-Croft, in 1928.
-In 1946 Mrs Hutton-Croft presented the house to the National Trust, who manage the property and lease the house to the Field Studies Council, now called the Malham Tarn Field Studies Centre.
+In 1946 Mrs Hutton-Croft presented the house to the National Trust, who manage the property and previously leased the house to the Field Studies Council.
+The Field Studies Council vacated Malham Tarn House in 2023 and the house is now back under the sole occupancy of the National Trust.
 The house exterior and the surrounding countryside can be seen in the 1951 film Another Man's Poison.

+In late 2023, the National Trust refurbished the North Wing buildings to the rear of Malham Tarn House, which are now occupied by the Trust's Yorkshire Dales staff and volunteers.
+The site also serves as a base for the National Trust's team of Rangers, as well as staff working on the 'Heart of the Dales' Landscape Recovery scheme.